As a bioinformatician, Dr. Kate Cooper says that for better or for worse, she saw the storm clouds brewing long before COVID-19 hit the United States.

-Cooper’s students have the ability to attend classes asynchronously, which means they don’t have to log on to class as the same time as their peers, but they can also join in on a live discussion during regular class hours if they want.
+Cooper’s students can attend classes asynchronously, which means they don’t have to log on to class at the same time as their peers, but they can also join in on a live discussion during regular class hours if they want.

 “The exercises will only take the same amount of time it would have taken in the class.
 [I’m making sure the classes are] not adding burden to them,” Cooper says.
 “I want to make the best use of their time.”

-From virtual panels to remote learning workshops, Cooper is playing an important part of ramping up IS&T's remote learning opportunities for younger students.
+From virtual panels to remote learning workshops, Cooper is playing an important part in ramping up IS&T's remote learning opportunities for younger students.

 Just two weeks ago, Cooper fielded questions from students across the state on what life is like as an IS&T alumni.
 It's a panel she sits on frequently, part of CodeCrush, a series of events IS&T puts on to help show students the diverse world of information technology.
 Due to COVID-19 concerns, IS&T made the call early to reformat CodeCrush and for the first time hosted events completely online.